FAQs

 About Rainbow Run

-Rainbow Run takes place on Saturday 7th June 2025.
-The event arena will open at 11.30am.
+Rainbow Run 2026 is happening on Saturday 6th June.
+The event arena will open at 11.00am.
 The run starts at 1pm.

 Rainbow Run takes place at Nash Street Farm, Nash Street, Hailsham, East Sussex, BN27 4AB.